-Cooperative Work Experience is a process of education that combines work experience with college instruction as an integral part of the community college curriculum.
-It is called Cooperative Work Experience because employers and educators cooperate to form a more complete educational program for students.
-It is a unique plan of education designed to develop skills and provide hands-on experience by integrating classroom study with planned, supervised work experience.
-At Lake Michigan College, the employer typically pays co-op positions and the student will typically earn college credit.
+Cooperative education (co-op) combines work experience with college instruction.
+This unique learning opportunity is designed to develop your skills and provide hands-on experience by combining classroom study with planned, supervised work experience.
+At LMC, co-op positions can be paid or unpaid and you will earn college credit.